Small covers and the equivariant bordism classification of 2-torus manifolds: tom Dieck--Kosniowski--Stong localization theorem and statements of main results

-In \cite{d}, tom Dieck showed that the equivariant unoriented cobordism class of any smooth closed $G$-manifold is completely determined by its equivariant Stiefel--Whitney characteristic numbers, and in particular, the existence of each $G$-manifold $M^m$ in a class of $\mathcal{Z}_m(G)$ can be characterized by the integral property of its fixed data (see \cite[Theorem 6]{d}).
-Later on, Kosniowski and Stong \cite{ks} gave a more precise formula for the characteristic numbers of $M^m$ in terms of the fixed data.
-Combining their works and viewpoints gives the following localization theorem. \begin{thm} [tom Dieck--Kosniowski--Stong localization theorem] Let $\tau_1, ..., \tau_l$ be $l$ monomials in $\mathcal{R}_m(G)$ such that each monomial contains no any isomorphism class of trivial irreducible real $G$-representation.
-Then a necessary and sufficient condition that $\tau_1+\cdots+\tau_l\in \IM\phi_m$ is that for any symmetric polynomial function $f(x_1,...,x_m)$ over ${\Bbb Z}_2$, where $\chi^G(\tau_i)$ denotes the equivariant Euler class of $\tau_i$, which is a product of $m$ nonzero elements of $H^1(BG;{\Bbb Z}_2)$, and $f(\chi^G(\tau_i))$ means that variables $x_1,...,x_m$ in $f(x_1,...,x_m)$ are replaced by those $m$ degree-one factors in $\chi^G(\tau_i)$. \end{thm}
+In \cite{d}, tom Dieck showed that the equivariant unoriented bordism class of a smooth closed $G_n$-manifold is completely determined by its equivariant Stiefel--Whitney characteristic numbers, and in particular, the existence of a $G_n$-manifold $M^m$ fixing a finite set can be characterized by the integral property of its fixed point data (see \cite[Theorem 6]{d}).
+Later on, Kosniowski and Stong \cite{ks} gave a more precise localization formula for the characteristic numbers of $M^m$ in terms of the fixed point data.
+Then the existence theorem of tom Dieck can be formulated into the following localization theorem in terms of Kosniowski and Stong's localization formula (see \cite[\S5 of p.740]{ks}).
+Here for a completeness, we shall give a simple proof for how the following theorem follows from the existence theorem of tom Dieck in Section~\ref{re-proof} of this paper. \begin{thm} [tom Dieck--Kosniowski--Stong localization theorem] Let $\{\tau_1, ..., \tau_l\}$ be a collection of faithful $G_n$-representations in $\mathcal{R}_m(G_n)$.
+Then a necessary and sufficient condition that $\tau_1+\cdots+\tau_l\in \IM\phi_m$ $($or $\{\tau_1, ..., \tau_l\}$ is the fixed point data of a $G_n$-manifold $M^m)$ is that for all symmetric polynomial functions $f(x_1,...,x_m)$ over ${\Bbb Z}_2$, where $\chi^{G_n}(\tau_i)$ denotes the equivariant Euler class of $\tau_i$, which is a product of $m$ nonzero elements of $H^1(BG_n;{\Bbb Z}_2)$, and $f(\tau_i)$ means that variables $x_1,...,x_m$ in the function $f(x_1,...,x_m)$ are replaced by those $m$ degree-one factors in $\chi^{G_n}(\tau_i)$. \end{thm}

-\begin{rem} It is well-known from \cite{cf}--\cite{co} and \cite{s} that each element of $\IM \phi_*$ is actually contained in the subalgebra of $\mathcal{R}_*(G)$ generated by the isomorphism classes of nontrivial irreducible real $G$-representations.
-Thus, we see that all elements of $\IM \phi_*$ can be characterized by the formula (\ref{formula-tks1}).
-However, it is still quite difficult to determine the algebra structure of $\IM \phi_*\cong \mathcal{Z}_*(G)$ by using the formula (\ref{formula-tks1}). \end{rem}
+\begin{rem} Although all elements of $\IM \phi_*$ can be characterized by the formula (\ref{formula-tks1}), it is still quite difficult to determine the algebra structure of $\IM \phi_*\cong \mathcal{Z}_*(G_n)$.
+Also, in Theorem~\ref{dks}, if $\{\tau_1, ..., \tau_l\}$ is the fixed data of a $G_n$-manifold $M^m$, then the polynomial (\ref{formula-tks1}) is exactly an equivariant Stiefel--Whitney number of $M^m$.
+Actually, if we formally write the equivariant total Stiefel--Whitney class of the tangent bundle $\tau M^m$ as $w^{G_n}(\tau M^m)=\prod_{i=1}^m(1+x_i)$, then the equivariant Stiefel--Whitney number $f(x_1, ..., x_m)[M^m]$ can be calculated by the formula